OngakuKun/C-Programming-HelloWorld/README.md

-# HoHako-HelloWorld-C
+# HoHako-HelloWorld
-The Hello-World-C Template Project for the CProgramming Repo
+The Hello-World-C Template Project for the [HoHako](https://github.com/OngakuKun/HoHako) Repository